tagspaces/documentation/docs/tutorials/wasabi-locations.md

 ![Creating a new user](wasabi-locations/create-user.png)

-In the dialog which wll appear, you have to enter the user's name, click on the "Programmatic (create API key)" checkbox and press "NEXT".
+In the dialog which will appear, you have to enter the user's name, click on the "Programmatic (create API key)" checkbox and press "NEXT".
 In the following section you can add the user to a group, which goes beyond the scope of this tutorial.
 So clicking one more time on the "NEXT" button will give you the ability to select the policy we have create in the previous section.
 This is very important step, since without a policy the user will have no rights on the bucket.

 ![Select policy](wasabi-locations/select-policy.png)